mckfarm/metagenomics/README.md

 You will also be assigned your own allocation, which has 80 GB of storage and is good for storing scripts and programs.

 You should plan on attending an introduction to Quest workshop and reviewing the [Quest user guide](https://kb.northwestern.edu/quest).
 There is also a separate orientation for the Genomics cluster, which you should be invited to after requesting access to the b1042 allocation.
 These orientations will provide information on the basics of Quest and how it works, writing and submitting jobs, and basic troubleshooting.
 You can also request individual [consultations](https://www.it.northwestern.edu/research/consult-support.html) with Research Computing Services to learn more and talk through specific questions or issues.
+Northwestern IT has also put together a Quest workshop video [here](https://www.youtube.com/watch?v=rIFbHt_2g4s).

 ### Other programs
 Once you submit the join allocation request, you should also download a few programs to help you along the way.
 The most important programs are related to file management, text editing, and programming.